 - your independence – whether you live at home with a parent or carer, or support yourself;

-- whether you understand why the treatment is needed, what it involves, and things that might go wrong (like side-effects from drugs, or other complications).
+- whether you understand why the treatment is needed, what it involves, and things that might go wrong (like side-effects from drugs, or other complications); and

-If, after thinking about these things, your doctor thinks you are able to weigh up the advantages and risks of the treatment and then make a decision, you will be able to give consent.
+If, after thinking about these things, your doctor thinks you are able to weigh up the advantages and risks of the treatment and then make an informed decision, you will be able to give consent.

 If you are concerned about your appointment being kept confidential (between just you and the doctor) you should check with your doctor before or at the beginning of the appointment.

-- your doctor thinks you are being physically or sexually abused, they must notify Child Safety Services who may take action to investigate;
+- your doctor thinks you are being psychologically, emotionally, physically or sexually abused, they must notify the chief executive of a health service facility;

-- your doctor thinks you might hurt yourself or someone else, they may warn that person, your parent or carer, or Child Safety Services.
+- your doctor thinks you might hurt yourself or someone else, they may warn that person, your parent or carer, or the Department of Communities, Child Safety and Disability Services.

 There is no age limit preventing you from buying contraception like condoms or spermicides at a pharmacy, or from getting medical advice about contraception without parental consent.